SantoriniDave.com

 June at a Glance

-• Crowds: Busy, especially in Oia at sunset, Fira in the evenings, beach areas on weekends, and at the ferry port.
+• Crowds: Busy, especially Oia at sunset, Fira at night, the ferry port, Ammoudi, beach clubs, and popular boat tours.

-• Best For: Boat tours, wineries, honeymoons, caldera hotels, beaches, early-morning hiking, and island hopping.
+• Best For: Honeymoons, boat tours, wineries, caldera hotels, beaches, nightlife, and island hopping.

 Early June vs. Late June

 For most travelers, early to mid-June is the sweet spot.
-Late June is still excellent, but it requires more advance planning and a higher budget.
+Late June is still excellent, but it needs more planning and a bigger budget.

 What to Book Before You Arrive